 - Harvey Mudd College (B.S., Engineering and Economics, 1996) with Distinction, Dean’s List (1992-1996), Awarded the Davies Engineering Prize

-Keith Orso is a partner in the Los Angeles office of Irell & Manella LLP, where he practices patent law in the litigation and intellectual property groups.
+Keith Orso is a partner and Hiring Chair in the Los Angeles office of Irell & Manella LLP, where he practices patent law in the litigation and intellectual property groups.
 Mr. Orso has experience with a wide variety of technologies, ranging from computer architecture and communications to medical devices, pharmaceuticals, and biotechnology.

 Mr. Orso has been selected for inclusion in the 2014-2017 editions of Southern California Super Lawyers in the area of intellectual property litigation.
 Before that, he was regularly named a Southern California Super Lawyers Rising Star, starting in 2005.

 Prior to joining the firm, Mr. Orso served as a law clerk to the Honorable Mariana R. Pfaelzer of the United States District Court for the Central District of California.

 Mr. Orso earned his J.D. in 2001 from UCLA School of Law, where he graduated Order of the Coif.
 During law school, Mr. Orso worked as an Articles Editor on the UCLA Law Review and was awarded the American Jurisprudence Bancroft-Whitney Award in Legal Research and Writing.